 UV produces vasodilatation that stimulates granular tissue formation leading to tissue repair.
 Bacterial destruction occurs from stimulation of reticuloendothelial cells, increasing circulatory antibodies, and associated wound healing promotes tissue growth.
-Psychological benefits include a sense of wellbeing.

-Light Amplification by Stimulated Emission Radiation (LASER) Low-powered Helium-Neon lasers of 1 mW or less have physiological effects that include pain reduction and accelerated tissue healing from increased collagen synthesis, vascularisation, and decrease in microorganisms.
+Light Amplification by Stimulated Emission Radiation (LASER)

+Low-powered Helium-Neon lasers of 1 mW or less have effects that include pain reduction and accelerated tissue healing from increased collagen synthesis, vascularisation, and decrease in microorganisms.
 They may be used for promotion of tissue healing, and management of pain associated with muscle spasm, headaches, local and systemic inflammation.